Hierarchy of needs studies

-In new product development, concept testing and building marketing messages it is important to know what customer priorities are for development or marketing communications.
-Often businesses have a long list of potential product benefits and the key is in identifying which work best with which audience.
+MaxDiff and Hierarchy of Needs studies are used In new product development, concept testing and building marketing messages to identify what customer priorities are for development or marketing communications.
+Often businesses have a long list of potential product benefits and the key is in identifying which to prioritise and which work best with which audience.

 Hierarchy of needs